uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 * Container Deployment Function: Design a generic container deployment function in Python that abstracts the container runtime interface.
 This function will initially support Podman but is designed to allow easy extension to other container orchestration platforms like Kubernetes.

-* OS-Specific Logic: Based on the OS detection, incorporate conditional logic to handle differences in configurations or dependencies that may exist between SLE 15 and SLE Micro.

 ### Component 1: Exporter

 Goal: Configure the  Exporter to gather metrics from the Uyuni server and managed systems.
 The exporter uses Salt runners to gather metrics.

 Steps:
     Deploy the Exporter as a containerized application.
     Ensure the exporter is accessible for Prometheus to scrape metrics.